 Yuanjiajie Scenic Area (袁家界)

-Along with the Tianzi mountain, the Yuanjiajie Scenic Area is often referred to as the inspiration for the Avatar movie, thanks to its beautiful peaks covered with lush vegetation.
-Since April 2002, it’s been possible to access the area in merely 2 minutes thanks to the Bailong elevator.
+Along with Tianzi Mountain, the Yuanjiajie Scenic Area is often cited as the inspiration for the Avatar movie, thanks to its beautiful peaks covered in lush vegetation.
+Since April 2002, the Bailong elevator has enabled access to the area in merely two minutes.

 It’s claimed to be the world’s highest and heaviest outdoor elevator.
 Before its opening, people had to hike for about 2 hours.
 It is one of the most spectacular places in the world.